-If you or a loved one underwent a painful secondary surgery due to defective hernia mesh, you’re not alone.
+If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

-A hernia repair surgery is enough to deal with: you are missing work while you go through a long, painful recovery from surgery, you have to manage your treatment, and still need to pay your medical bills.
+A hernia repair surgery is enough to deal with.
+You are missing work while you go through a long, painful recovery from surgery.
+Managing your treatment can feel like a full-time job.
+And you still need to pay your medical bills.
 If you now need a second, painful surgery due to defective hernia mesh, you are not alone.

 At Console and Associates, we understand that you are stressed out trying to deal with the unimaginable frustration of having to go through a second, terribly painful surgery and recovery just because some company sold defective hernia mesh.
 What you should be focused on is recovering.
 All you want is to get your life back on track.

-With defective hernia mesh specifically, you are one of thousands of victims who deserve justice for the pain and suffering that you’ve gone through.
-In order to make sure you receive a settlement you deserve, you need an experienced hernia mesh attorney.
+With defective hernia mesh specifically, you are one of the thousands of victims who deserve justice for the pain and suffering that you’ve gone through.
+To make sure you receive the settlement you deserve, you need an experienced hernia mesh attorney.

-Console and Associates has 25 years of experience handling personal injury claims.
-Over that time, we’ve worked with law firms across the country, including those that handle defective hernia mesh claims.
+Throughout our decades of legal practice, Console and Associates has worked with law firms across the country, including those that handle defective hernia mesh claims.
 If we cannot handle a claim, our goal is to connect you with an experienced attorney who can.
 If you suffered as a result of a defective mesh, call today.
 We’ll ask you a few questions so that we can put you in touch with the right attorney.

 A long, painful recovery from a hernia surgery is difficult enough.
 Let us help make sure that you are in the right hands.